 Because stromal tumors develop in the ovarian cells that produce female hormones, the tumors often end up producing estrogen, which can result in abnormal vaginal bleeding.
 This estrogen production can cause period-like bleeding to start up again after menopause in older women, or it can lead to early menstruation and breast development prior to puberty in younger girls.

-Sometimes, ovarian stromal tumors can actually produce male hormones, which could cause regular menstruation to stop, or superfluous facial and body hair to grow.
+Sometimes, ovarian stromal tumors can actually produce male hormones, which could cause regular menstruation to stop, or superfluous facial and body hair to grow or enlarge the clitoris.

 Types of ovarian stromal tumors